Radeeshani/Learnhub_web_application/README.md

-# EduBuddy - Your Learning Companion
+# LearnHub - Your Learning Companion

 A comprehensive web application designed for primary education institutions to manage homework assignments, student submissions, and educational activities.